mailsac/mailsac-examples/about/terms_of_service.rst

 The user agrees that Mailsac is never responsible for lost data.
 It is the user’s responsibility to backup or retain any data they may wish to keep.

-If data retention or secure deltion is a concern it is recommend that the user should not use this service, and find another service upon which to rely.
+If data retention or secure deletion is a concern it is recommend that the user should not use this service, and find another service upon which to rely.

 8b.
 Usage metrics are tracked.
 Usage includes but is not limited to: